cgross95/r-for-hpcc/episodes/r-command-line.Rmd

 ```

 This is the equivalent of clicking the Source button while we have a R script open in RStudio, or running `source('~/r_workshop/test_serial.R')` from an R console.
+Notice that we didn't use the `--vanilla` option here.
+This ensures that we use the local library setup in the project directory.

 ## Writing scripts that take command line arguments